azukiapp-samples/java-example/README.md

-This quickstart will get you going with Java and the [Jetty](http://eclipse.org/jetty/) embedded web server, deployed to Heroku.
+This quickstart will get you going with Java and the [Jetty](http://eclipse.org/jetty/) embedded web server.

-{.note}
-Sample code for the [Java demo application](https://github.com/heroku/devcenter-java) is available on GitHub.
-Edits and enhancements are welcome.

 ## Prerequisites

 * Basic Java knowledge, including an installed version of the JVM and [Maven 3](http://maven.apache.org/download.html).
 * Your application must run on the [OpenJDK](http://openjdk.java.net/) version 6, or 7 (8 is also available in beta).
-* A Heroku user account.
-[Signup is free and instant.](https://api.heroku.com/signup/devcenter)

 ## Local workstation setup